malva-ot/nomo/README.md

 1. Identify all `delimited-string` tokens

-   Scanning the characters of the complete identifier-string in order, an apostrophe (`'`, `U+0027`) denotes the beginning of a `delimited-string` and is included in the `delimited-string` token.
+   Scanning the characters of the complete identifier-string in order, an apostrophe (`'`, `U+0027`) denotes the beginning of a new `delimited-string` token and is included as the first character of the token.
 All subsequent characters belong to the `delimited-string` until another apostrophe is encountered, unless that apostrophe is immediately preceded by a backslash (`\`, `U+005C`).
-The first subsequent *non-escaped* apostrophe encountered denotes the end of the `delimited-string`, and is included in the `delimited-string` token.
-If the end of the identifier-string is reached without encountering a non-escaped apostrophe, the identifier-string is invalid.
+The first subsequent *non-escaped* apostrophe encountered denotes the end of the `delimited-string` token, and is included as the last character of the token.
+If the end of the identifier-string is reached without encountering a non-escaped apostrophe, the identifier-string is syntactically invalid.

 2. Identify remaining `string` and `symbol` tokens